"""The core state representation.

 Returns:

-SimState: A new SimState object containing only the specified batches
+SimState: A new SimState object containing only the specified systems

 Raises: